 As well, we needed to help design and structure an investment vehicle to align with successful investment in the asset class, and satisfy investors who desire an enduring exposure to the asset class as well as those that require occasional liquidity.

 What Brookvine did

 We worked with Laguna Bay to build and consolidate an institutional investment platform, including the formalisation of investment processes and disciplines and the documentation of operating policies and procedures.

 We then partnered with Laguna Bay to develop the overall fundraising objective and strategy for the fund, the most suitable terms and conditions for investors as well as marketing and negotiating tactics for the fundraising.
 We developed the fund raising materials, including an offering memorandum, presentation book, due diligence book, data room and other supporting materials, and refined and articulated the arguments that support investments in Australian agriculture.

 We coordinated an active, high-touch distribution campaign to raise institutional capital from Australia & New Zealand, North America, Europe and Asia.
 We facilitated active on-site meetings, dialogue and correspondence with investors, prospective investors and consultants.
 Our pre-marketing preparations were exhaustive.
 To instil confidence and inspire potential investors with Laguna Bay’s thought-leadership, we also co-authored a number of white papers and research notes on agricultural investing.

-Laguna Bay is a widely-recognised real assets fund manager with A$310m raised at the second close of the Laguna Bay Agricultural Fund 1.
+Laguna Bay is a widely-recognised real assets fund manager with A$313m raised at the close of the Laguna Bay Agricultural Fund 1.
 The thorough bookbuild and investor database from the first fund-raise are key assets to set Laguna Bay up for efficient and successful subsequent fund-raising.